KaMuench/blog/_posts/2023-04-27-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2023-04-27 11:40:38 +020
 description: >
- Just a quick overview about jekyll.
-It is a neat tool for building static websites.
-Event if it takes some time to get into using it though.
+ Just a quick overview of jekyll.
+It is a neat tool for building static websites to display your blog posts or projects.
+Even if it takes some time to get into using, its quite conveniant.
+And at the end the effort is worth the pain ;).
+Try for your self and see!

 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.